pingcap/docs/ticdc/ticdc-changefeed-config.md

 #### `level`

--The data consistency level. `"none"` means that the redo log is disabled.
+- The data consistency level. `"none"` means that the redo log is disabled.
 - Default value: `"none"`
 - Value options: `"none"`, `"eventual"`